farmera/sare_grant/study_results_balloons.md

 #### Ground Resolution Issues

 Various factors contribute to the overall resolution of an image taken from the air.
-Of interest in our study was the ground sampling distance, i.e. the distance between pixel centers measured on the ground.
-It was desirable to have as small a GSD as possible as the advantage of images captured by kite or balloon (or drone) is their ability to fly low (hence improving resolution).
+Of interest is the ground sampling distance, i.e. the distance between pixel centers measured on the ground.
+As a key advantage of a kite or balloon or drone is the ability to fly much  closer to the ground we made an effort to understand how GSD mattered in our results.
 A disadvantage of traditional methods such as planes and satellites is their high flight, low resolution.

 ![](img/pixel-sizes.png)
 ###### Figure 4.
 Relative pixel dimension depending on satellite image source provider.